LEADING OFF: Opening day in DC, Dodger Stadium amid pandemic

 OPENING DAY

 Washington ace Max Scherzer is set to throw the first pitch of the coronavirus-delayed season when he faces Gerrit Cole and the New York Yankees at Nationals Park.
-Later, Los Angeles lefty Clayton Kershaw takes on the San Francisco Giants at Dodger Stadium.
+Later, Los Angeles lefty Clayton Kershaw takes on the rival San Francisco Giants at Dodger Stadium.

 This opening day doubleheader begins the most unusual year in the history of Major League Baseball.
 Teams will play 60 games in ballparks without fans, with a whole new set of rules and safety protocols.
 Sound effects will be piped into stadiums and cardboard cutouts will occupy many seats.